 Located in the Dunsmuir City Park in far northern California, the Gardens encompass ten acres of hilly, wooded area with a meadow containing the various gardens.
 Playground area and picnic sites border the beautiful Upper Sacramento River.
-The location is just uphill of the baseball park where Babe Ruth once played, as well as the Locomotive engine on display next to the Community Building located at 4835 Dunsmuir Avenue.
+The location is just uphill of the baseball park where Babe Ruth once played, and the Alexander Dunsmuir Fountain.
+Turn in at the Locomotive engine next to the Community Building located at 4835 Dunsmuir Avenue.

 Dunsmuir Botanical Gardens

 Our native white dogwood is prolific in the park and provides a glorious show in the spring.
 Unique to this area are many Shasta lilies growing on the hillsides and the beautiful, fragrant native azaleas that grow along the river.
 In addition to the many beautiful native species, a variety of other perennial plants and shrubs have been introduced.
 These include rhododendrons, hostas, alpine plants, ferns, Japanese maples, and others.
 During the spring and summer, various annuals greet visitors with a rainbow of colors.